Our evidence base

 Replication and system readiness

-HENRY is currently commissioned in around 40 local authority areas.
-HENRY has embedded evaluation and delivery processes in place to ensure programme fidelity and outcomes:
+HENRY is currently commissioned in around 50 local authority areas across all 4 UK nations.
+HENRY has embedded evaluation and delivery processes in our family support to ensure programme fidelity and outcomes:

 - Intervention specificity: target group, outcomes, components and theoretical underpinning are clearly articulated and a detailed manual supports programme delivery

-- Quality assurance: practitioners receive initial training and ongoing supervision to equip them with the skills, knowledge and confidence to deliver the programme and are authorised against specified criteria
+- Quality assurance: practitioners receive initial training and ongoing Practice Development to equip them with the skills, knowledge and confidence to deliver our programmes and are accredited against specified criteria

 - Evaluation of impact: participating parents are asked to complete baseline, completion and follow-up questionnaires which incorporate validated instruments used successfully in previous HENRY evaluations and adapted for community settings.